arduino/docs-content/content/hardware/06.nicla/boards/nicla-vision/tutorials/user-manual/content.md

 ![Installing firmware on Nicla Vision board in OpenMV](assets/flashing.png)

 The board will start flashing its blue LED when it is ready to be connected.
-After confirming the completion dialog, the Nicla Vision should already be connected to the OpenMV IDE, otherwise click the "connect" button (plug symbol) once again (the blue blinking should stop).
+After confirming the completion dialog, the Nicla Vision should already be connected to the OpenMV IDE, otherwise, click the "connect" button (plug symbol) once again (the blue blinking should stop).

 ![When the Nicla Vision is successfully connected a green play button appears](assets/ready-connected.png)